SuhaasNachannagari/6DegreesNFL/README.md

 <img width="506" alt="image" src="https://github.com/user-attachments/assets/584dfa26-d22d-4a23-a71b-346b898ff3c7" />

 This type of query demonstrates how a recent player can be traced through multiple generations of NFL stars.
+It can get much longer than this, but those paths are for the users to find out :) Good luck getting to 6 or more connections.

 ---